Catherine22/Frontend-Development/README.md

 [Is there an advantage to using rel="canonical" over a 301 redirect?]

-> If you have access to header modification, use 301, if you don't, then use rel=canonical.
+> If you have access to header modification, use 301.
+If you don't, then use rel=canonical.

 ### Reactive Web Applications